halcha/blog/_posts/2017-11-01-nurseconnect-project.markdown

 ---

 During our graduating year, a group of students were approached by the faculty to assist in a project in collaboration with the Australian Government's Department of Health.
 This project was to research ways to alleviate stress in the hospital.
+You can check out the final solution [here](https://youtu.be/Yx6J1pdz-AQ).

 ### Aim